karrick/columnize/README.md

 ### Right Justify

-To force all columns to be right-justified, add the `-r` argument.
+When the `-r` command line option is provided, all columns will be right justified.

 ```
 columnize -r input.txt